atomiks/hyperapp-kit/README.md

 ### JSX

-Virtual nodes as XML tags instead of `h` function calls is usually easier to parse because of the terminating tag.
+Virtual nodes as XML tags instead of `h` function calls is usually easier to mentally parse because of the terminating tag.
 It also looks stylistically pleasing due to familiarity with writing UIs as HTML.

 ### Prettier